How Blockchain and Digital Identity can cooperate to create Self Sovereign Identity

 Identity is a set of attributes or skills that univocally define individuals.
-In daily transactions we are asked for proofs that certify that we are who we claim to be and typically this proof used to be physical, like a passport or an ID.
+In daily transactions we are asked for proofs.
+Those proofs certify that we are who we claim to be and typically this proof used to be physical like a passport or an ID.

 Those are proofs of identity thought to work in a system of face-to-face transactions and stored in physical databases.
 In this system, centralized authorities like governments act as third party identity providers.
 They mainly collect and store information that identify people and authenticate identities.

 In the digital space, the need for a digital identity becomes stronger and stronger as the technology progresses.
 Here, governments are no longer responsible for the authentication in the majority of the cases, but private companies such as Facebook or Google act as